 You can also use the date range feature with your traffic forecasts.
 For example, you could choose to get forecasts just for the month of February to plan for a Valentine’s Day campaign for your flower delivery business.

 You can filter your results to get a better understanding of the potential success of specific keyword ideas.
 To edit filters, click the filter icon above the table of results, then select the filter you wish to edit.

-You can filter your results by keyword text, average monthly searches, top of page bid (low range), top of page bid (high range), competition, organic impression share, organic average position, ad impression share, or exclude keywords already in your account.
+You can filter your results by keyword text, average monthly searches, top of page bid (low range), top of page bid (high range), competition, organic impression share, ad impression share, or exclude keywords already in your account.